lumeland/blog/posts/lume-3.3.0.md

   - Releases
 comments: {}
 ---
-A new Lume version is born!
-And this time it's dedicated to [Castelao](https://en.wikipedia.org/wiki/Alfonso_Daniel_Rodr%C3%ADguez_Castelao), probably the most important figure in Galician culture in the 20th century.
+A new Lume version was released, and it's dedicated to [Castelao](https://en.wikipedia.org/wiki/Alfonso_Daniel_Rodr%C3%ADguez_Castelao), probably the most important figure in Galician culture in the 20th century.